Yu3H0/IoT_CVE/Tenda/CVE_2/Readme.md

 The Version is [AC11_V02.03.01.104_CN](https://www.tenda.com.cn/download/detail-3163.html)

 ## Vulnerability description
+An issue was discovered on Tenda AC11 devices with firmware through 02.03.01.104_CN.
+A stack buffer overflow vulnerability in `/goform/setportList` allows attackers to execute arbitrary code on the system via a crafted post request.

 In the function `sub_800CAA38` (page `/gofrom/setportList`) have one stack buffer overflow vulnerability.

 1. It isn't limit our input when we input `portList` in `v9`.